romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Which method can be used to access the logs of a GitHub Actions workflow run using GitHub’s REST API?
+Q: Which method can be used to access the logs of a GitHub Actions workflow run using GitHub’s REST API?
 <details><summary>Show the answer</summary><p>

 - **Send a GET request to the appropriate endpoint with the workflow run ID to retrieve the logs**